Tourette's Syndrome - Natural Remedies | Holistic Health Talk

 • Identify hypoglycemia and eat a diet that addresses this issue.

-• Explore the possibility of Candida overgrowth and take the necessary steps to reduce.
+• Explore the possibility of Candida overgrowth and SIBO take the necessary steps to reduce.

-It’s also important to note that not only with Tourette,’s Disorder but any health condition, there is not a one size fits all treatment approach, because we are all unique biochemically.
+It’s also important to note that not only with Tourette’s disorder but any health condition, there is not a one size fits all treatment approach, because we are all unique biochemically.
 What may be causing Tourette’s for one person may be different for another.
 For example, one child may have deficiencies in one particular amino acid or B vitamin while another child may have a deficiency in a handful of amino acids and B vitamins.
 One child may have a malfunctioning occurring in the inhibitory neurotransmitters, while another child may have a problem in the excitatory neurotransmitters.
-That is why testing for neurotransmitters and nutritional deficiencies is so important, because random supplementation could actually do more harm in the long run if they are not addressed properly.

 There’s also a great book called, Is this your child, by Doris Rapp, it is written for children with ADHD, but since many of their symptoms overlap with someone who has Tourette’s Syndrome, most of what in this book would still apply to this situation.
 This may be a good first step that you could give to your nephew’s family to try and educate them.